 5 Destinations Where $50/Day Feels Like $200

-After analyzing cost data from over 1,000 destinations in the TripVS comparison tool, these five cities consistently deliver the most value per dollar spent in 2026.
+We analyzed cost data from the TripVS comparison engine across hundreds of destinations.
+These five cities consistently deliver the most extraordinary value per dollar in 2026.

 - Accommodation: $22 (boutique guesthouse, private room)

-- Food: $15 (breakfast at the guesthouse, lunch at a local cafe, full dinner with wine)
+- Food: $15 (breakfast, lunch at a local cafe, full dinner with wine)

 - Transport: $3 (metro rides and occasional taxi via Bolt)